top of page

 The Hebrew/Gregorian Calendar

-The Israeli daily rhythm marches to the beat of two calendars, and then some.
+"The Israeli daily rhythm marches to the beat of two calendars, and then some.

-On the surface, it might seem that the global, Gregorian calendar, is the dominant one, driving our daily agenda.
-It sets meeting times, daily events, and all long-term plans – from January to December.
+On the surface, it might seem that the global Gregorian calendar is the dominant one, driving our daily agenda: it sets meeting times, daily events, and all long-term plans—from January to December.

 Well… not quite.

-The printed calendar found in every home, hanging on the fridge, lying on the table, and tucked away as a diary in a bag – this most common calendar in Israel, is published at the beginning of the Hebrew year.
-It incorporates the Gregorian dates as well, but it starts in the Hebrew month of Tishrei and ends in Elul.
+The printed calendar found in every Israeli home—hanging on the fridge or tucked into a bag as a pocket planner—is published at the beginning of the Hebrew year.
+It incorporates the Gregorian dates as well, but it starts in Tishrei and ends in Elul.
+It features one full Hebrew year, covering parts of two consecutive Gregorian years that begin in September and end in August of the following year

 לוחות-שנה-עברי-לועזי-1.jpg